15532th/avtdl/README.md

 For the full list and descriptions of features see [Description and configuration of available plugins](PLUGINS.md)

-The goal of avtdl is to provide means for setting up customisable workflows for archiving and sending notifications about events on a number of supported platforms in a uniform way by combining building blocks (monitors, filters and actions) into sequences, representing specific workflow (chains).
+The goal of avtdl is to provide means for setting up customisable workflows for archiving and sending notifications about events on a number of supported platforms in a uniform way by combining building blocks (monitors, filters and actions) into sequences, representing specific workflows (chains).
+Skip to [Configuration](#configuration) section for more details.

 ### Installation